turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ### Find a Data Source

-Data source MUST BE LOCKED IN by Monday (7/10) EOD .
+Data source MUST BE LOCKED IN by Tuesday (8/20) EOD .
 We don't want you wasting the whole week trying to find data.
 Having production API endpoints well tested is more important.

 Possible sources of data:

 * Rebuild a backend from your personal project
-* Work with and scrape new data from an API.
-Some APIs are easier to work with than others - you may not be able to pull off the thing you want to do - be prepared for that.
+* Work with and scrape new data from an API or website.
+Some APIs and websites are easier to work with than others - you may not be able to pull off the thing you want to do - be prepared for that.
   * https://developer.nrel.gov/
   * https://sunlightfoundation.com/api/
   * https://developer.foursquare.com/
   * data.world
 * Parse CSVs or JSON files (Node has built-in modules for parsing CSVs)
 * Create the data yourself.
-You must create a ‘seed file’ with a minimum of 30 rows of data for each main table
+You must create a ‘seed file’ with a minimum of ~30 rows of data for each main table

 ### Relationships